 Procedures about how to diagnose and resolve problems.

-Information about how to verify that the system has returned to a normal operating state after you finish resolving the problem.
+Information about how to verify that the system has been returned to a normal operating state after the resolution steps have been carried out.

 Managed Entities have specific functional areas called Aspects that are of interest to an administrator.
 Aspects provide discrete functionality or sets of services for a job function or responsibility (such as security, performance, or availability).
 In the Printing Infrastructure, the Print Queue Managed Entity has an Aspect called Installation, and another one called Queue Status, among others.

-At the lowest level of the hierarchy are ”events.”
-An event is a condition (error or normal) that is reported by an application or service reports.
-Some events are errors.
-Each event is linked to an Aspect in the system's hierarchy.
+At the lowest level of the hierarchy are events.
+An event is a condition (error or normal) that is reported by an application or service in a system.
+Each event that is part of that system is linked to an Aspect in the system's hierarchy.